aftix/hblog/katex/post/bacon.md

 !LATEX!
-This allows an optimization: the derivative and polynomial value at a point can be computed at the same time, first getting the !LATEX inline b_k!LATEX! then performing Horner's method on these to evaluate !LATEX inline Q!LATEX! in the same loop.
+This allows an optimization: the derivative and polynomial value at a point can be computed at the same time, first getting the !LATEX~ b_k!LATEX! then performing Horner's method on these to evaluate !LATEX~ Q!LATEX! in the same loop.
 This makes Newton's method for polynomials especially efficient.

 So you've seen the benefits of the coefficient representation.
 What are the downsides?
 Well, it can be much bigger than factored representations.
-Think about !LATEX inline {(x + 2)}^{100}!LATEX! in coefficient form.
-Another downside is that naive multiplication is !LATEX inline O(n^2)!LATEX!, assuming we're multiplying two polynomials of order !LATEX inline n!LATEX!.
+Think about !LATEX~ {(x + 2)}^{100}!LATEX! in coefficient form.
+Another downside is that naive multiplication is !LATEX~ O(n^2)!LATEX!, assuming we're multiplying two polynomials of order !LATEX~ n!LATEX!.
 We can do better.
 Enter the point form of polynomials.
-You may know this, but !LATEX inline n!LATEX! points on a polynomial completely determines the polynomial, assuming the polynomial degree is bounded to !LATEX inline n!LATEX!.
-Thus, you can represent a polynomial of degree bound !LATEX inline n!LATEX! by its evaluation at !LATEX inline n!LATEX! preset points, !LATEX inline x_k!LATEX!.
-To multiply in point form, we have !LATEX inline C(x) = A(x)B(x) \implies C(x_k) = A(x_k)B(x_k)!LATEX!.
-This is !LATEX inline O(n)!LATEX!!
+You may know this, but !LATEX~ n!LATEX! points on a polynomial completely determines the polynomial, assuming the polynomial degree is bounded to !LATEX~ n!LATEX!.
+Thus, you can represent a polynomial of degree bound !LATEX~ n!LATEX! by its evaluation at !LATEX~ n!LATEX! preset points, !LATEX~ x_k!LATEX!.
+To multiply in point form, we have !LATEX~ C(x) = A(x)B(x) \implies C(x_k) = A(x_k)B(x_k)!LATEX!.
+This is !LATEX~ O(n)!LATEX!!

-So, a better algorithm for multiplying two order !LATEX inline n!LATEX! polynomials is to change them to point form of order !LATEX inline 2n!LATEX! (the maximum order their product can be), do the !LATEX inline O(n)!LATEX! multiplication, then convert back.
-Sadly, to evaluate !LATEX inline n!LATEX! points with Horner's method, which is !LATEX inline O(n)!LATEX!, is !LATEX inline O(n^2)!LATEX!.
-Luckily, one can choose special points to evaluate the polynomial at: the !LATEX inline nth!LATEX! roots of unity.
+So, a better algorithm for multiplying two order !LATEX~ n!LATEX! polynomials is to change them to point form of order !LATEX~ 2n!LATEX! (the maximum order their product can be), do the !LATEX~ O(n)!LATEX! multiplication, then convert back.
+Sadly, to evaluate !LATEX~ n!LATEX! points with Horner's method, which is !LATEX~ O(n)!LATEX!, is !LATEX~ O(n^2)!LATEX!.
+Luckily, one can choose special points to evaluate the polynomial at: the !LATEX~ nth!LATEX! roots of unity.
 What are those?
-They are the solutions to the equation !LATEX inline \omega^n = 1!LATEX!.
+They are the solutions to the equation !LATEX~ \omega^n = 1!LATEX!.
-For example, the second roots of unity are !LATEX inline \pm 1!LATEX!, and the fourth are !LATEX inline \pm 1,\pm i!LATEX!.
+For example, the second roots of unity are !LATEX~ \pm 1!LATEX!, and the fourth are !LATEX~ \pm 1,\pm i!LATEX!.
 These roots of unity have cyclic properties that makes them useful as points.
 Using [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula), the roots of unity can easily be calculated.
 Furthermore, they can be entirely generated in a sequence from a "first" root of unity.
 Other circle-y properties give rise to the fast Fourier transform algorithm.
-Technically, this algorithm computes a discrete Fourier transform; however, it can be used to transform the coefficient representation to the point representation in !LATEX inline O(n \log n)!LATEX! time.
+Technically, this algorithm computes a discrete Fourier transform; however, it can be used to transform the coefficient representation to the point representation in !LATEX~ O(n \log n)!LATEX! time.
-Thus, we get !LATEX inline O(n \log n)!LATEX! polynomial multiplication! `bacon-sci` uses the classic fft algorithm which requires the order to be a power of two, so I pad the coefficient representation to the nearest power of two that is larger than !LATEX inline 2n!LATEX!.
+Thus, we get !LATEX~ O(n \log n)!LATEX! polynomial multiplication! `bacon-sci` uses the classic fft algorithm which requires the order to be a power of two, so I pad the coefficient representation to the nearest power of two that is larger than !LATEX~ 2n!LATEX!.
 Thus, the multiplication requires a tolerance to get rid of leading zeros in the result.
 I store this tolerance within the polynomial.
 As a caveat, the roots of unity are complex by nature, so I do the automatic "upgrading" process from a possibly complex type to a complex type I mentioned earlier for the fft, and I do the "downgrading" process mentioned earlier for the reverse fft.
-Finally, I special cased multiplying by a constant polynomial or a linear polynomial to be !LATEX inline O(n)!LATEX!.
+Finally, I special cased multiplying by a constant polynomial or a linear polynomial to be !LATEX~ O(n)!LATEX!.
 This is because these operations are common in other algorithms and thus must be fast.